zlochina/xil-research-modification/doc/flow.md

     * So actually the role of L2 regularization is not that outstanding, if the model without it perfoms well without overfitting, so we should deploy this method only we get to see overfitting.
 - [x] __Training is implemented by back propagation__.
 That's alright isn't it
     * It is.
+- [ ] My implementation of RRRLoss has a little difference with the original formula provided by the research paper.
+Instead of focusing on the last convolutional layer, User can define any layer or multiple layers, on which RRR focuses.
+- [ ] I've reread the formula several times, right reasons loss part suggests that binary mask should have the same number of features as the last convolutional layer (meaning binary mask sizes should be the same as the last convolutional layer), but it just does give sense, so in my implementation binary mask should have the same size as the picture, and it is descaled to the sizes of the convolutional layer (e.g. in 08 MNIST we've got 1x28X28 (with one gray channel) images and binary masks also 1x28x28, but the last convolutional layer has size of 32x7x7 (with 32 channels))

 ## Flow
 ### Find where RRR is applied